Invariant theory and scaling algorithms for maximum likelihood estimation: Gaussian Group models

 \begin{remark} Assume that $G$ contains an orthogonal matrix of determinant $-1$, say $o \in G$.
 Then minimizing the norm $\Vert h \cdot Y \Vert$ over $\GSL^{\pm}$ is equivalent to minimizing it over $\GSL^+$.
 Hence, in this case, Proposition~\ref{prop:twoStepGeneral} and Theorem~\ref{thm:gaussianMLEstable} both hold for $\GSL^{+}$ as well as $\GSL^{\pm}$.
 This is because we can write $g \in G$ as $g = \tau o h$, where $\tau \in \RR_{>0}$ and $h \in \GSL^+$, and then follow the computations in the proof of Proposition~\ref{prop:twoStepGeneral}. \end{remark}

-If we add more assumptions on our group $G$, we can strengthen Theorem~\ref{thm:gaussianMLEstable} using the Kempf-Ness theorem over $\RR$.
-First, we assume that $G$ is Zariski closed, i.e. the zero locus of a set of polynomials in the matrix entries.
-Since we want the group $G$ to be closed under non-zero scalar multiples, it can be expressed as the zero locus of homogeneous polynomials.
-Secondly, we assume that $G$ is self-adjoint, i.e. $g\T \in G$ for every $g \in G$.
-On the statistics side, this implies that the set of concentration matrices in $\mathcal{M}_G$ is equal to the set of covariance matrices in the model.
+If we assume that our group $G$ is Zariski closed and self-adjoint, we can strengthen Theorem~\ref{thm:gaussianMLEstable} using the Kempf-Ness theorem over $\RR$.
 These additional assumptions hold for Examples~\ref{ex:standardGaussian}, \ref{ex:diagonalGaussian}, and \ref{ex:matrixnormal}.
+On the statistics side, self-adjointness implies that the set of concentration matrices in $\mathcal{M}_G$ is equal to the set of covariance matrices in the model.

 \begin{lemma} Let $G \subseteq \GL(V)$ be a Zariski closed self-adjoint group, closed under non-zero scalar multiples.
 If there is an element of $G$ with negative determinant, then $G$ contains an orthogonal matrix of determinant $-1$.
 In particular, Proposition~\ref{prop:twoStepGeneral} and Theorem~\ref{thm:gaussianMLEstable} still hold after replacing $\GSL^{\pm}$ by $\GSL^+$. \end{lemma}